Peason BTEC Level 4 HNC in Mechanical Engineering - PT Day - Year 1 of a 2 year course

 This two-year part-time course is for those who are employed or seeking employment at technician or engineer level in Mechanical Engineering environment.

+This course will run on every Thursday, 9 am - 5 pm.
+There will also be one induction day on Friday 27 September 2019, which students must attend.
 In two years of this course, students develop a broad knowledge and awareness of key aspects of the engineering sector by studying level 4 units.
 Altogether, this course has 6 mandatory units out of which four are core units including one unit assessed by a Pearson-set assignment and two are specialist units.
 In addition to mandatory units, there are two additional specialist units.

 All units are 15 credit units.
 First Year Core Units (Mandatory)